mattermost-community/mattermost-plugin-welcomebot/README.md

 where

-- **TeamName**: The team for which the Welcome Bot sends a message for.
+- **TeamName**: The teams for which the Welcome Bot sends a message for.
 Must be the team handle used in the URL, in lowercase.
-For example, in the following URL the **TeamName** value is `my-team`: https://example.com/my-team/channels/my-channel
+For example, in the following URL the **TeamName** value is `my-team`: https://example.com/my-team/channels/my-channel .
+In case of multiple teams, ensure that the comma seperated fields dont have any white space between them.
+For example `"my-team,my-team-2"` is valid while `"my-team, my-team-2"` is not valid.
 - **DelayInSeconds**: The number of seconds after joining a team that the user receives a welcome message.
 - **Message**: The message posted to the user.
 - (Optional) **AttachmentMessage**: Message text in attachment containing user action buttons.